 They can be really annoying.
-BUT, pop-ups can also work really well for email capture, and OptinMonster is a great tool to build them.
+However, pop-ups can also work really well for email capture, and OptinMonster is a great tool for building them.

 SumoMe offers multiple tools as part of its brand, and it has a couple of ways to help you with email growth by way of list building and header bar sign-up forms.
 Smart Bar by SumoMe lets you add scrolling header bars to your website.

 Top-of-the-fold forms are hard to ignore.
 They are even harder to ignore when they follow your scroll.
 Not only is it a free tool, but it also works on any website (including mobile-optimized ones).

 To keep the sign-up form building easier still, there’s List Builder by SumoMe as well.
 List Builder lets you do basic customization of your pop-ups, including: